hfp/libxs/documentation/libxs_aux.md

 LIBXS_LOCK_RELEASE(LIBXS_LOCK_RWLOCK, &rwlock);
 ```

-For a lock not backed by an OS level primitive (fully featured lock), the synchronization layer also provides a simple lock based on atomic operations:
+For a lock not backed by an OS level primitive (fully featured lock), the synchronization layer also a simple lock based on atomic operations:

 ```C
 static union { char pad[LIBXS_CACHELINE]; volatile LIBXS_ATOMIC_LOCKTYPE state; } lock;